-The main pay range from 1 September 2025
+The main pay range from 1 September 2026

-A teacher on the main pay range must be paid such salary within the minimum and maximum of the main pay range set out below as the relevant body determines. .
+A teacher on the main pay range must be paid such salary within the minimum and maximum of the main pay range set out below as the relevant body determines.
 At Annex 3, advisory pay points for the main pay range are set out to help support decisions about pay for teachers on the pay range.
 The main pay range for qualified teachers is:

-Table 8: Main Pay Range 2025 – Annual Salary
+Table 8: Main Pay Range 2026 – Annual Salary